 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
-Good morning to my colleagues and everyone in Baker Lake.
+Good morning to my colleagues, and to the people of Baker Lake, good morning.

-Mr. Speaker, I would like to direct my question to the Minister of Languages.
+Mr. Speaker, I would like to direct my question to the Minister of Languages this morning.

-In September we had a meeting here with the language commissioner specific to the loss of the Inuktut language.
+Mr. Speaker, during the month of September we had a meeting here with the languages commissioner specific to the loss of the Inuktut language.
 I, myself, have a hard time pronouncing things in Inuktitut at times.

-Mr. Speaker, in our smaller communities, there are many different variations or in English (interpretation ends) dialects, and we don't want to lose them.
-I would like to ask the new minister: in Baker Lake, if someone wants to teach the Inuktut language in Baker Lake, is there a funding program available for that and where can they request that funding?
+Mr. Speaker, in our smaller communities, there are many different variations, or in English (interpretation ends) dialects, (interpretation) and we don't want to lose them.
+I would like to ask the new minister: in Baker Lake, if someone wants to teach different dialects, is there a funding program available for that and where can they request that funding?
 Thank you, Mr. Speaker.